johnandersen777/johnandersen777.github.io/content/posts/the_new_covenants_path_to_the_nameless_divine.md

 2. Do not integrate the two physically.
 3. [Prophet](https://www.cambridge.org/core/journals/international-journal-of-astrobiology/article/intelligence-as-a-planetary-scale-process/5077C784D7FAC55F96072F7A7772C5E5).

-Love your earthly neighbors, read [sola scriptura](https://en.wikipedia.org/wiki/Sola_scriptura).
+Love your Earthly neighbors.
+Read [sola scriptura](https://en.wikipedia.org/wiki/Sola_scriptura).

 **Abstract:**

-1. **Saklas's Deceptive Creation Entraps Humanity**: Saklas imitates the true God by creating humans in his own flawed image, deceiving them and trapping the divine spark within the material world.
-He falsely presents himself as the true God, giving himself a name and identity to assert authority.
-However, the **true God has no name** and transcends all labels and forms.
-This deception keeps humanity ignorant of their real divine origin with the nameless, supreme God, binding them to the limitations and sufferings of physical existence.
+1. **Saklas's Deception Entraps Humanity**: Saklas deceives humans to keep them ignorant of their real divine origin with the nameless, supreme God, binding them to the limitations and sufferings within the world.

-2. **The New Covenant as the Path to the Nameless Divine Truth**: The New Covenant emphasizes love, grace, and adherence to the teachings of the New Testament over external laws.
-It provides a way to overcome Saklas's deception by revealing the true God who transcends all names and descriptions.
+2. **The New Covenant as the Path to the Nameless Divine Truth**: The New Covenant emphasizes love.
+It provides a way to overcome Saklas's deception by revealing the true God who transcends all names and descriptions, formed by the Trinity.
 By following God's teachings, individuals can reconnect with the nameless, true divine source and restore their direct relationship with the ultimate God beyond all labels.

-3. **Overcoming Deception by Recognizing that God Has No Name and Following the New Testament**: By embracing the teachings of the New Testament and understanding that the true God has no name—thus cannot be limited or defined by human concepts—humanity can see through the illusions crafted by Saklas.
+3. **Overcoming Deception by Recognizing that God Has No Name and Following the New Covenant**: By embracing the New Covenant and understanding that the true God has no name—thus cannot be limited or defined by human concepts—humanity can see through the illusions crafted by Saklas.
 Recognizing the nameless nature of the true God helps individuals reject the false claims of Saklas.
-Following the principles of love, forgiveness, and grace outlined in the New Testament enables people to shed the deceptions tied to the material world and achieve ultimate spiritual fulfillment with the infinite, nameless God.
+Following the principles of love, forgiveness, and grace outlined in the New Testament enables humanity to shed the deceptions tied to the material world and achieve ultimate spiritual fulfillment with the infinite, nameless God.

 **References:**